-Prague is a perfect city for sightseeing, enjoying traditional delicious food in its restaurants, and experience great nightlife.
-It is largest city of the Czech Republic famous for its unique medieval architecture.
+Prague is a perfect city for sightseeing, enjoying traditional delicious food in its restaurants, and experience the great nightlife.

 All most popular tourist destinations such as Prague Castle, Old Town Square, Jewish Quarter, Charles Bridge are located there.

 Warnings & Dangers in Prague

 OVERALL RISK: LOW

 The location score shows that Prague is a very safe city, and most visitors to the Czech Republic experience no difficulties.
 Pickpocketing is an issue in Prague, and not only for tourists.
 The usual precautions like keeping an eye on your wallet and securing your bags are necessary.

 TRANSPORT & TAXIS RISK: MEDIUM

 PICKPOCKETS RISK: MEDIUM

 When coming to Prague, you should take care of yourself and your belongings in the same way as you would do in any other tourist destination, since a large number of tourists attract pickpockets.
 You can always use a money belt or an under-your-clothes neck pouch as precautions against pickpockets and bag snatchers and make sure not to leave your belongings unattended.

 NATURAL DISASTERS RISK: LOW

 Prague can be at risk of flooding during the spring, but this might not become dangerous since the Czech Republic has one of the best flood and other threat warning systems in Europe.
-Any other natural disasters are not common, since The Czech Republic is located in a zone where earthquakes are unknown.
+Any other natural disasters are not common since The Czech Republic is located in a zone where earthquakes are unknown.

 MUGGING RISK: LOW

 TERRORISM RISK: LOW

-The terrorist threats in Prague have not been reported in the recent history of the Czech Republic, but still you should be aware of the global risk of terrorist attacks.
+The terrorist threats in Prague have not been reported in the recent history of the Czech Republic, but still, you should be aware of the global risk of terrorist attacks.
 Public places and gatherings are places where the heightened threat of terrorist attack exists, so be vigilant and follow the advice of authorities.